haskell-beam/beam/docs/tutorials/tutorial3.md

 `ShippingCarrier`.
 We will come back to this later.

 We would also like to be able to associate a list of products with each order as line items.
-To do this we will create a table with two foreign keys.
+To do this we will use a table with two foreign keys.
 This table will establish a many-to-many relationship between orders and products.

 ```haskell